 In 2015, a study conducted by the Centers for Disease Control and Prevention, the National Center for Health Statistics, and the U.S. Department of Health and Human Services made a startling discovery.
-The data balanced the good news of baby boomers living longer with the bad news of deteriorating health for seniors between the ages of 55 and 64.
+The data balanced the good news of baby boomers living longer with the bad news of deteriorating health for seniors.

-Healthier lifestyles at younger ages would naturally lead to a healthier population of elderly people.
-Most of them would be able remain independent and mobile until a much older age, which would place less stress on their younger family members.
+Healthier lifestyles at younger ages would result in a healthier population of elderly people.
+Most of them could remain independent and mobile until a much older age, placing less stress on their younger family members.

-Healthier people living longer can also work to a later age, allowing them to earn their own money and contribute to society for a longer period of time.
-This would contribute to healthier emotional states for the elderly population in general.
+Healthier people living longer can work and earn their own money and contribute to society for a longer period of time.

 While there are some valid concerns about people living longer, it would seem that improved health is a logical step towards mitigating those concerns.
 If we all choose to take care of our bodies, longer lives will be a blessing to everyone!